sankeer28/Math-PDF-Generator-Web/README.md

 Generating a large number of PDFs can be resource-intensive and may take longer.
 - 1000 PDFs took ~13 seconds | ZIP file size: 54.9 MB
 - 5000 PDFs took ~1 minute after 2 "This page isn't responding" popups | ZIP file size: 274 MB | (why do you need this many)
-- 10000 PDFs (not recommended)

 ## Next Steps
 - Nicer PDF formatting
-- more advanced equations
+- more advanced equations (user is able to select for different grade levels)
-- Custom equations based on user input (user inputs format, numbers are randomized)
+- Custom equations (user inputs format, numbers are randomized)
+- Custom number of equations per PDF